tylermercer/logwise/README.md

 * Having a well-reasoned, defensible stance amid poorly-reasoned AI data grifters and self-help apps
 * "Wow, these people respect their users"
-* "I feel respected, protected, and supported n my goals."
+* "I feel respected, protected, and supported in my self-knowledge goals."

 ### Questions